How Short Bets on GameStop Took Big Slides

 What are Hedge Funds?

-A true hedge fund is a pool of money (like a mutual fund) that hedges its investment The possibility that something bad will happen.
-More.
-A hedge is an action that is expected to reduce the The possibility that something bad will happen.
-More of your primary activity.
+A true hedge fund is a pool of money (like a mutual fund) that hedges its investment risk.
+A hedge is an action that is expected to reduce the risk of your primary activity.

 Examples of Hedging